Multiple people have been killed in a shooting in El Paso, Texas, officials say

 - Multiple people have been killed in a shooting in El Paso, Texas, officials say

-- Multiple people have been killed in a shooting in El Paso, Texas, police say
+- Multiple people injured in shooting at a bar in Thousands Oaks, California